 - Must be available to meet between 8 a.m. and 4 p.m.
 Eastern time

-- Must have not already been visited by a liaison officer
+- Must not have already been visited by a liaison officer

 Once one of your clients makes a LOAR, a liaison officer contacts it to assess whether an in-person visit or seminar is the best way to proceed.
 Your client is then free to refuse service or withdraw from participation at any time, worry-free and without penalty.
 The program does not use any information discovered during any part of the process to assist the Canada Revenue Agency in enforcement actions.
 This encourages active participation, which also saves the CRA time, effort, and money.